We breed and

 Nutrition and Feeding

-What you feed your dog is an individual choice, but working with your veterinarian and/or breeder will be the best way to determine frequency of meals as a puppy and the best adult diet to increase his longevity.
+What you feed your dog is an individual choice, but working with your breeder will be the best way to determine the frequency of meals as a puppy and the best adult diet to increase his longevity.
 Clean, fresh water should be available at all times.

 Coat and Grooming